Kraken deal blow to Stars' playoff push with 4-1 victory - NewsBreak

 Yanni Gourde added a breakaway goal with 2:13 left and Karson Kuhlman scored an empty-netter in the final minute as Seattle snapped a two-game losing streak.
 Chris Driedger was terrific in net and nearly posted his first shutout of the season, finishing with 29 saves — including several sprawling stops early in the third period.

-“I think were a more competent hockey team.
-Things have been going our way a little bit more lately," Driedger said.
-"We’ve been playing just better hockey and competing, no matter what the score is.
-I really liked our effort tonight.”

 John Klingberg scored with 5:35 remaining on a shot through traffic to pull the Stars within 2-1.
 It was Klingberg’s fifth goal of the season.
-Jake Oettinger had 25 saves while losing for the second time in his last five games as Dallas missed a chance to jump past Vegas and Nashville.
+Jake Oettinger had 25 saves while losing for the second time in his last five games as Dallas missed a chance to jump into the top wild-card spot in the Western Conference.

 While Seattle is nowhere near the playoffs, the expansion squad will have an influence on how the playoff picture plays out over the final few weeks of the regular season.
 Seattle has nine games remaining against teams currently top three in their division or fighting for a wild-card spot.